 For those unfamiliar with making arepas, here is the not-so-secret formula to make the best plain ones:

-- Always place lukewarm water in a bowl and then add the flour.
+- Place lukewarm water in a large or medium bowl, then add the flour.

-- Add the flour in two parts and stir with your fingers (you can also use a fork) so there are no lumps.
+- Add the flour in two parts and stir with your fingers (you can also use a fork or wooden spoon) to avoid lumps.

 - Knead the dough until it is soft and malleable.
 Let it sit for 5 minutes.

-- Preheat an anti-adherent griddle to medium heat and grease it lightly.
+- Preheat an anti-adherent griddle to medium heat and grease it lightly with vegetable oil.

 Traditional Venezuelan arepas recipe